emilwidlund/framer-form/README.md

 # Framer Form
 A Framer-module built for rendering Meshes, Geometry & Materials.

-This module is still under development and is not considered as functional.
+This module is still under development and is not considered functional.